-After reviewing and scoring applications, Song-Brown will identify a select number of programs to present to the Commission at the January 2020 Commission meeting.
-The Program Director, or other authorized representative, will provide a summary of the training program, an overview of successfully demonstrated strategies, and outcomes data for any current pipeline programs.
-The presentations serve to share information and best practices across programs.
-Applicants' presentations, or lack thereof, will not influence their final score.
-Please refer to Attachment G for Funding Presentation Guidelines.
+After reviewing and scoring applications, Song-Brown staff will identify a select number of programs to present to the Commission at the September 2021 Commission meeting.
+The Program Director, or other authorized representative, will provide a summary of current pipeline programs.
+The presentations should include key highlights, an overview of any successfully demonstrated strategies, and data outcomes.
+Applicants' presentations, or lack thereof, will not influence final scores.

 Song-Brown encourages all applicants to attend the Commission meeting.
-Meeting attendance is voluntary and provides a valuable opportunity for programs to leverage the information, best practices, and expertise shared in the presentations to help identify and address any deficiencies or opportunities for continuous improvement of future Song-Brown grant applications.
+Meeting attendance is voluntary and provides a valuable opportunity for programs to learn from presenters and engage in any discussions related to future funding.
 The meeting also provides an opportunity to address the Commission, if desired, and answer any questions the Commission might have.

-F. Final Selections
+J. Final Selections

 During the funding meeting, the Commission will make award recommendations based on which applications best meet the Song-Brown goals and statutory priorities.
-Once the OSHPD Director concurs with the Commission award recommendations, OSHPD will announce Grantees by the date listed in this Grant Guide.
+Once the OSHPD Director concurs with the Commission award recommendations, OSHPD will announce Grantees.